localnerve/wpspa/README.md

 > An example single page application that takes Wordpress optimization to a whole new level.

+**NOTICE**
+If you are looking for a reference project like this but supports older browsers more inclusively using standard jQuery, check out [wpspa-transitional](https://github.com/localnerve/wpspa-transitional)

+## Introduction
 The purpose of this project is to demonstrate a faster, mobile friendly Wordpress site.
 Not only is it a responsive UI, but performance is dramatically increased.
 Over any network, page loads are much faster than any fully optimized traditional Wordpress site.
 This SPA design features a dynamic routes and a data-driven architecture \(using Wordpress\).
 It also adds delivery prioritization options to Wordpress content for UX optimization \(assigned via the [WPSPA plugin](https://github.com/localnerve/wpspa-plugin)\).

 ## Results